-A department tasked with promoting an extractive industry would – as of late 2013 – be responsible for ensuring that extraction did not harm the environment.
-Civil society groups questioned how a system where the player was also the referee could work.
 Numerous objections were lodged to the parliamentary subcommittee on mining.
 The World Wide Fund for Nature said the change “leaves room for [the minerals department] to exploit natural resources at the expense of sustainable practices”.
 The objections had little effect.

 To meet its mandate, the department had to rapidly grow its environmental mineral resource inspectorate.
 This would take over the work previously done by the same unit at the environmental affairs department, dubbed the Green Scorpions, which had taken a decade to build.
 The treasury transferred R59-million to the minerals department to build up its inspectorate.

 But this year’s budget has slashed both the funding and ambition of the inspectors, with R37-million cut from the mining regulation programme.
 In 2014 it had a set target of 1 856 mine inspections to check for environmental offences.
 Last year, this number dropped to 1 700.
 This year it is targeting a total of 1 275 inspections – a 25% drop in one year.

 Louis Snyman, of the Centre for Applied Legal Studies at the University of the Witwatersrand, says: “[Mineral resources] tried to convince everyone that it would do a good job at oversight, but this cut shows that its priorities lie with everything besides the environment.”

 Less oversight will mean mines could get away with more environmental offences than they already do, he says.
 “Mines already get carte blanche to do what they want and this is just encouraging them.”